zio/zio/docs/datatypes/contextual/index.md

 Defining service in ZIO is not very different from object-oriented style, it has the same principle; coding to an interface, not an implementation.
 But the way ZIO encourages us to implement this principle by using _Module Pattern_ which doesn't very differ from the object-oriented style.

-ZIO have two data type that plays a key role in writing ZIO services using _Module Pattern_:
+ZIO have one data type that plays a key role in writing ZIO services using _Module Pattern_:
-1. Has
-2. ZServiceBuilder
+1. ZServiceBuilder

 So, before diving into the _Module Pattern_, We need to learn more about ZIO Contextual Data Types.
 Let's review each of them:

-### Has

-`Has[A]` represents a dependency on a service of type `A`, e.g. Has[Logging].
-Some components in an application might depend upon more than one service.

-ZIO wrap services with `Has` data type to:

-1. **Wire/bind** services into their implementations.
-This data type has an internal map to maintain this binding.

-2. **Combine** multiple services together.
-Two or more `Has[_]` elements can be combined _horizontally_ using their `++` operator.

 ### ZServiceBuilder